yemikush5000/search-solution/README.md

 decided to have it written in a language as nodejs before translating it to C#

 please find the C# installation below

+This is intended as a three tier application, you have your frontend rendered from a form on the server. you can have a database like postgres SQL as the backend, which case you will need the client code to connect and import the database data into the same variable used in this application for the input data. you can deploy this in a Serverless environment using api gateway, lambda with a function using a runtime of your choice, a dns record can point your domain. to the root path for the api. and you can use a document database as dynamo db to store the data.

+you can also use an ec2 instance have your node install, a backend relation database and loadbalncer if the application will be handling a lot of inputs, and caching of content using redis or memcache

+final options to deploy will be in a kubernetes environment, containerise your application, and deploy your pods, servies, ingress resources, horizontal pod auto scaler, and this will be in a miroservice architecture whereby you add the parameters in your pipeline for connection of your server to the database which will be a pod using a base image of postgress.

+You can finally use docker ECR as microservice for the business logic, and the database containers similar to the Kubernetes deployment.